h-dh/QC-DKRZ/docs/sphinx/userguide/running.rst

 Running the QA
 ==============

-A QA session is launched on the command-line or in the back-ground.
+A QA session is launched on the command-line or in the back-ground:

 .. code-block:: bash

-  /package-path/scripts/qa-DKRZ [-m] [-f task.file] [opts]
+  $ /package-path/scripts/qa-DKRZ [-m] [-f task.file] [opts]

 Configuration options are provided on the command-line with the prefix ``-E_`` or ``-e_``.